At Aldersbrook we want to make sure that the teaching of reading focuses on developing the children’s skills in:

 3. Clear Intervention procedures for those falling behind.

-4. Make sure that children regularly share a class reader with their teacher through reading a class book together (one per fortnight in KS1 or one per term in KS2).
+4. Make sure that children regularly share a class reader with their teacher through reading a class book together.
 These books are shared, discussed and may provide the stimulus for comprehension or writing sessions.

 6. Local Community Library Visits

 8. Have a book approach to the English curriculum, which really teaches children to appreciate and understand various texts.
 This includes knowing the author’s intention, understanding structure and increasing language and vocabulary and reading relates to writing.

 We are extremely lucky at Aldersbrook Primary to have the opportunity to access the fantastic library bus once a week with our class teacher.
 Children are able to borrow the book of their choice from a wide variety of, story books, fact files, recipe books, comics and much more!

 Furthermore, we have a library bus club which is held for year 4, 5 and 6 during lunch times with the amazing Mrs Rock!
 Children are able to read the books of their choice, as well as help personalise the library with their own recommendation’s, book reviews and so much more.

 Even though the library bus is full of fantastic opportunities already, we are continuously working hard to make it even better for the children of Aldersbrook Primary and would love suggestions on how to improve.

 Look out for a brand-new area for superstar readers coming to our library bus very soon!